The Navy

 My first assignment was to Nuclear Power School in Charleston, SC, where I spent 6 months learning the basics of naval nuclear propulsion.
 I graduated in February 2019.
 After that, I stayed in Charleston for Prototype, where I learned to stand watch on a real nuclear reactor (the MTS-626, a converted submarine).
 After qualifying Engineering Officer of the Watch (EOOW), I left Charleston to attend Submarine Officer Basic Course (SOBC) in Groton, CT.
 I graduated in December 2019.

-Since returning to Norfolk in November 2020, I have served on PCU New Jersey, a Virginia-class submarine under construction at Huntington Ingalls Naval Shipyard.
-In June 2021, I passed the Engineer’s exam and graduated from Prospective Nuclear Engineer Officer school.
+After returning to Norfolk in November 2020, I served aboard PCU New Jersey, a Virginia-class submarine under construction at Newport News Shipbuilding.
+In June 2021, I passed the Engineer’s exam and graduated at the top of my class from Prospective Nuclear Engineer Officer school.